India is a country of storytellers.

 Storytelling is an integral part of any content marketing.

-Digital Marketers get benefitted by the right content at right time.
+Digital Marketers get benefitted from the right content at right time.

 There is three major importance of storytelling in content marketing as mentioned below.

-- An easy way of Convincing: A good storytelling Captures user’s attention within a short period of time.
+- An easy way of Convincing: Good storytelling Captures user’s attention within a short period of time.
 It is the simplest way to bring buyers interest towards a brand very convincingly.
-It gives the value to the brand by increasing demand in the market.
+It gives value to the brand by increasing demand in the market.